-I attended a photography expo recently here in ATL where I live.
-My wife (also a photographer) is a member of the organization that hosted the show.
-We didn’t attend any of the classes, just browsed the products and services of the various vendors.
-She got a good deal on a new lens, and a speedlight.
-I took a chance on a shotgun mic from a company I’d never hear of, as I plan to create more video content for my business and personal ventures.
-That was it for me.
+My wife and I attended a photography expo recently here in ATL where I live.
+She is also a photographer and a member of the organization that hosted the show.
+We didn’t attend any classes, just browsed the products and services of the vendors.
+She got a sweet deal on a just a real sweet lens, and a speedlight.
+I took a chance and bought a shotgun mic from a company I’d never hear of.
+I plan to create more video content for business and personal ventures.
 Turns out, the reviews on the mic are quite good!
-I’ll do some testing and posting in the future.
+I’ll do some testing and post it in the near future.

 Happy photographing, AC